r-hub/blog/content/post/2021-07-30-caching/index.md

 *Where* to store results on disk?
 Best practice is to use user data dir via the rappdirs package or [`tools::R_user_dir()`](https://rdrr.io/r/tools/userdir.html) from R version 4.0.
 You might see some local caching e.g. what [`httr::oauth2.0_token()`](https://httr.r-lib.org/reference/oauth2.0_token.html) does, in that case with editing of the `.gitignore` file as the cached result is a secret!

 *How* to store results on disk?
 Text files are great for short string values.
 Writing compressed RDS files is also an option.
 In any case, cache storage should usually be small for internal use in the package (as opposed to the huge computation caching a package like [targets](https://books.ropensci.org/targets/) supports).

+### Packages for caching

+For further tooling around caching beside the memoise package and base R functions, refer to these packages (and their reverse dependencies!):

+-   [storr](https://cran.r-project.org/web/packages/storr/index.html) by Rich FitzJohn. *Creates and manages simple key-value stores.
+These can use a variety of approaches for storing the data.
+This package implements the base methods and support for file system, in-memory and DBI-based database stores.*

+-   [R.cache](https://cran.r-project.org/web/packages/R.cache/) by Henrik Bengtsson. *Fast and Light-Weight Caching (Memoization) of Objects and Results to Speed Up Computations.*

+-   [cachem](https://cran.r-project.org/web/packages/cachem/) by Winston Chang. *Key-value stores with automatic pruning.
+Caches can limit either their total size or the age of the oldest object (or both), automatically pruning objects to maintain the constraints.*

 ## Documenting caching